Python extension for Visual Studio Code

 Refactoring: Restructure your Python code with variable extraction, method extraction and import sorting

-The extension is available in multiple languages thanks to external
+The extension is available in multiple languages:

 Questions, issues, feature requests, and contributions